Tensile Strength in MMA

 Mixed Martial Arts (MMA) is a brutal sport that tests every system of the human body and is one of the most demanding feats of mind-over-matter.
 The sport is made of practitioners from a variety of martial arts and combat sports backgrounds, hence the name mixed martial arts, with the most popular backgrounds of the athletes being a conglomeration of skill sets in derivatives of Jiu-Jitsu, wrestling, boxing, and Muay Thai.
 Davies & Durall (2017) found that while the sport of MMA has grown substantially over the years, there is limited quality information on training methodologies, recovery methods, injury prevention, and treatment.

-As a former practitioner and mildly competitive athlete in the sport, I can greatly attest to the lack of quality of information on how to train and recover for the sport, as well as attesting to some of the most common physical and mental injuries that can arise.
+As a former practitioner and mildly competitive athlete in the sport (as well as working with both competitive women and men in the sport) , I can greatly attest to the lack of quality of information on how to train and recover for the sport, as well as attesting to some of the most common physical and mental injuries that can arise.
 Joints and connective tissues are cranked, stretched, and forcefully strained in many of the standing and ground grappling aspects of the sport.
 Repeated jumping and bounding from the ground to throw forceful kicks or rapid blocks create a need for resilient and responsive tensile tissues.
 The high-level isometric contractions in holds create another form of need for tensile strength to tap an opponent out, or to survive the fight until a shrimp-out or other form of release can occur.

 The complexity of the sport’s demand for quick and multiplanar movements is unmatched to any other athletic feat with a myriad of areas to cover for training and treatments.
 It is precisely the ability to move quickly and diversely in the sport that could make or break a person.
 One major area of study that needs to be addressed due to the severity of impact and stress on joints and soft tissues, is that of tensile strength and biotensegrity.
 These terms will be used interchangeably throughout as there is a crossover of the structure that should not be ignored, and with the recognition of the required reactive movements necessary for the sport, better training and recovery can be delivered.
 I will address some simple recommendations to both aid prevention of injury, as well as to help facilitate recovery of the incredibly important connective tissue of the tensile/biotensegrity structures.